Old Mine Road: Origin of road

 In the late 17th century, a center near the Delaware Water Gap became connected to the Hudson River from Kingston, New York by the Old Mine Road.
 This road however would not be developed as a road until the early 18th century.

 There were three wars during the middle of the 17th century: Governor Kieft's War, the Esopus Wars and the Peach War.
 With such hostilities between the Dutch and Native Americans, such a road could not have been built.

 Dutch populations were not very high in the 17th century.
 They had forts along the Hudson River from Manhattan Island to slightly north of Albany.
 They did not have the manpower to build a road through a wilderness.
-The trees back then were huge and the terrain was rugged.
+The trees at the time were extremely large and the terrain was rugged.
 It would have required many men using axes to cut trees and brush to clear a path for such a road.
 Other men would have had to hunt game in Native American territory when there were hostilities.
 The Native Americans would not have allowed men to cut trees in their territory.

 No archaeological diggings were ever found of Dutch camps along the "Old Mine" road that would have built such a road.
 Also, no camps were ever found at the Pahaquarry Mine area.